 Presentation and Diagnosis

-Muscle strains, worn joints, nerve compression and injuries are most common causes of musculoskeletal neck pain.
+Muscle strains, worn joints, nerve compression, and injuries are the most common causes of musculoskeletal neck pain.

-A patient presenting with pain in the neck region needs to be evaluated fro all the probable causes.
+A patient presenting with pain in the neck region needs to be evaluated for all the probable causes.

-Neck pain is commonly associated with dull ache in the region affected.
+Neck pain is commonly associated with a dull ache in the region affected.
 The pain may be worsened by neck movements.
-Numbness, tingling sensation [paraesthesias], dysphagia[difficulty swallowing], giddiness,lightheadedness and swelling may be associated.
+Numbness, tingling sensation [paraesthesias], dysphagia[difficulty swallowing], giddiness, lightheadedness, and swelling may be associated.

 Sometimes the referred pain may lead to headache, facial pain, shoulder pain, and pain in the arm.
 Numbness or tingling in the upper extremity may be present.